FLYINGFO/FLYINGFO/README.md

-- 👋 Hi, I’m FLYINGFOX
+- 👋 Hi, I’m Amal Suresh
-- 👀 I’m interested in web development,app development and Hacking
+- 👀 I’m interested in web development,app development,Hacking and Game development
 - 🌱 I’m currently learning nodejs
 - 💞️ I’m looking to collaborate with other developers
-- 📫 How to reach me - contact number--6235456672
+- 📫 How to reach me - contact number-- +1 6474465772

 <!---
 FLYINGFO/FLYINGFO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.